cd80/lapair/README.md

 ## Usage

-Documentation for language frontend development and IR manipulation will be available soon.
+Documentation for frontend developers will be available as the project matures.
+The framework will provide:

+- IR system documentation
+- Integration guides
+- API reference
+- Example implementations

 ## Development